silversub/terraform/tutorials/multi_region_web_apps.md

 ## Audience
 {: #audience}

-This tutorial is intended for network administrators, software developers and architects, who want to become familiar with {{site.data.keyword.Bluemix_notm}} networking and infrastructure components, learn how to use Terraform and Ansible to automate network configuration, and to deploy web infrastructure and apps on IaaS.
+This tutorial is intended for network administrators, software developers, and architects who want to become familiar with {{site.data.keyword.Bluemix_notm}} networking and infrastructure components, learn how to use Terraform and Ansible to automate network configuration, and to deploy web infrastructure and apps on IaaS.

 ## Prerequisites
 {: #prerequisites}
 - If you do not have one, create an {{site.data.keyword.Bluemix_notm}} [Pay-As-You-Go or Subscription {{site.data.keyword.Bluemix_notm}} account ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/classic/services/domains).
 - [Set up a VPN connection and SSH authentication](/docs/terraform/ansible/ansible.html#setup_vpn) to access {{site.data.keyword.Bluemix_notm}} infrastructure resources over the private network.
 - If you do not have an existing DNS domain registered with IBM Cloud, register one with the {{site.data.keyword.Bluemix_notm}} Domain Registration service.
 For more information about how to register a new domain, see [Register a New Domain](/docs/infrastructure/dns/register-new-domain.html#register-a-new-domain).
 To transfer an existing domain to {{site.data.keyword.Bluemix_notm}}, see [Transfer an Existing Domain to {{site.data.keyword.Bluemix_notm}}](/docs/infrastructure/dns/transfer-existing-domain.html#transfer-an-existing-domain-to-ibm-cloud).
 - If you already completed the [Tutorial: Deploying WordPress on {{site.data.keyword.Bluemix_notm}} infrastructure with Terraform and Ansible](/docs/terraform/tutorials/wordpress_with_terraform_and_ansible.html), you can re-use the Terraform and Ansible installations.
-Simply remove the old Terraform `tf` configuration files from your Terraform project directory and follow step 1 and 6 in [Lesson 1](#setup_terraform) to copy the new Terraform configuration files into your project directory.
-Then, follow [Lesson 3](#provision_terraform_infrastructure) to provision the {{site.data.keyword.Bluemix_notm}} infrastructure.
-After the infrastructure is deployed, follow step 5 in [Lesson 4](#create_ansible_inventory) to update your Ansible infrastructure inventory.
-To deploy your Wordpress app, continue with [Lesson 5](#install_configure_wordpress) in this tutorial.
+  1. Remove the old Terraform `tf` configuration files from your Terraform project directory and follow step 1 and 6 in [Lesson 1](#setup_terraform) to copy the new Terraform configuration files into your project directory.
+  2. Follow [Lesson 3](#provision_terraform_infrastructure) to provision the {{site.data.keyword.Bluemix_notm}} infrastructure.
+  3. After the infrastructure is deployed, follow step 5 in [Lesson 4](#create_ansible_inventory) to update your Ansible infrastructure inventory.
+  4. To deploy your Wordpress app, continue with [Lesson 5](#install_configure_wordpress) in this tutorial.

 ## Lesson 1: Setting up Terraform
 {: #setup_terraform}